 Greek Turkey Burger

 - ½ cup Greek yogurt plain

-- 1 tsp oregano
+- 1 garlic minced

 - salt and pepper

-- 1 large clove garlic, minced
+- 1 large tomato sliced

 **Helpful tips and common mistakes

 For the tzatziki, Greek yogurt is a great choice because of its thick consistency.
 I've made tzatziki before with plain nonfat yogurt and it became very runny from the water in the cucumbers (even after you squeeze the excess water out).
 Full fat yogurt works better because it's thicker but Greek yogurt is the best choice.
-I omitted the minced garlic in this because people here complain about garlic breath, but kept the garlic salt.
-Although dill is not listed as an ingredient for the tzatziki, I added in the fresh herb because I just can’t imagine a complete tzatziki without it.

 This is my second time making this Greek turkey burger; people raved about how delicious these were, asking me to make them again.
 The patties are incredibly juicy and moist with some tang from the sun-dried tomatoes.
 The tzatziki also gives a tartness and refreshing quality to the burger.
 Healthy and delicious, what more can you ask for?